 What should local authorities do in relation to the Stakeholder Register?

-If the local entity decides not to create its own register, it does not have to take any action, since it will be the interest group that wants to act before it, which is obliged to register in the Register of interest groups of Catalonia
+If the local entity decides not to create its own register, it does not have to take any action, since it will be the interest group that wants to act before it, which is obliged to register in the Register of Interest Groups of Catalonia.

-If the AOC Transparency Portal is used, the link will be made automatically by the AOC consortium.
+If the AOC Transparency Portal is used, the link will be automatically made by the AOC consortium.

 Which people and activities must be registered in the register of interest groups?